Effects of resource competition on evolution and adaptive radiation: Formulating the model

-Now let us return to the $D$ parameter: much smaller is $D$, more strong is the effect genomic decay.
-The total gaining effectiveness of the species $\sum_i \sigma_{\mu i}$ was clipped between 0 and 1 to protect the abundances from exceeding resource influx and to reflect the fact that it is not possible to be specialized everywhere.
-C.f. with expensive tissue hypothesis\cite{navarrete2011energetics}.
-Gaining effectiveness $\sigma_{\mu i}$ were also restricted to take the values below 0.
+The total harvesting effectiveness of the species $\sum_i \sigma_{\mu i}$ is clipped between 0 and 1 to prevent the abundances from exceeding the resource influx and to reflect the fact that it is not possible to be specialized at harvesting all resources.
+Here, parallels with the expensive tissue hypothesis~\cite{navarrete2011energetics} can be drawn for illustration.
+The harvesting effectiveness $\sigma_{\mu i}$ is also restricted to take values below 0.

-This model for beneficial and deleterious mutation follows generally the conclusions of Ref. \cite{eyre2007distribution} and Fig. 6 from \cite{sanford2012next}.
-To avoid extra parameters, this traits drift model does not include the dependence of the mutations strength and fixation rate on the population size.
-This figure is at least actual for the nearly neutral mutations\cite{kimura1962probability,patwa2008fixation}.
-The presented mutations model gives an alternative to the one used in Webworld model\cite{caldarelli1998modelling,drossel2001influence}.
-However the advantages of the mutations implementation in the Webworld model it that by their nature they can be considered either as beneficial or as deleterious.
+The developed model for beneficial and deleterious mutations follows generally the conclusions of Ref.~\cite{eyre2007distribution} and also lies in accordance with Fig.~6 from Chapter~7 of Ref.~\cite{sanford2012next}.
+To avoid extra parameters, the trait drift model does not include a dependence on population size, which is at least valid if the species have abundances on the same order of magnitude.
+This approximation is closely connected with the fixation probabilities of advantageous mutant genes~\cite{haldane1927mathematical,kimura1962probability,patwa2008fixation}; however, full correspondence cannot be drawn due to the finite time scales accounted in the present model.

-Concluding, in this subsection we have made an attempt to reflect the essential features of beneficial and deleterious mutations in the stochastic alteration of the coefficients in the equations for population dynamics.